 Darwin's theory is based on the idea of natural selection.
 Organisms with advantageous traits are more likely to survive and reproduce.
 This is largely due to the fact that variation exists within all populations of organisms.
 Throughout the lives of the individuals their genomes interact with their environments to cause random mutations arise in the genome, which can be passed on to their offspring.
 Because individuals with certain variants of the trait tend to survive and reproduce more than individuals with other less successful variants, the population evolves.

 While Darwin's theory has given us a new conception of the world of life and revolutionized the whole study of nature, it also had adverse impacts.
-One of the negative consequences was the misguided use of the concepts of "struggle for existence" and "survival of the fittest" among individuals to human societies by some people in the West.
-This has resulted in ideologies such as social Darwinism, exceptionalism, racism, individualism, law of the jungle theory, zero-sum competition, and unipolar hegemony, etc., that pose a threat to human solidarity, social harmony, and world peace.
+One of the negative consequences was the misguided use of the concepts of "struggle for existence" and "survival of the fittest" among individuals to human societies.
+This has resulted in ideologies such as social Darwinism, individualism, exceptionalism, racism, law of the jungle theory, zero-sum competition, and unipolar hegemony, etc., that pose a threat to human unity, social harmony, and world peace.
 The harms these ideologies have done to mankind should not be underestimated, as Western civilization ever since Darwin was built on power, warfare, conquest, colonization, genocide, exploitation, and looting of other peoples, with Darwin's fellow countrymen taking a prominent role.
 These ideologies have also fuelled Western capitalism that led to brutal competitions, severe inequality, depletion of natural resources, destruction of ecological balance, and damage to the environment.
 (See Democracy vs. Plutocracy.)